 Throughout the year, the interior temperature is constant (10-12 degrees Celsius).
 The salty air has proven therapeutic properties, especially for respiratory problems.

 Interesting facts about Turda Salt Mine:

 The continual exploration of the salt deposit, in the beginning through surface mining and later in the depth, started during the Roman occupation in Dacia.

-Prisoners were never used as workforce in Turda Salt Mine and nowhere in Transylvania.
-The salt was exploited by free people who were hired for one year, their work contract being signed on January 7.
+Prisoners were never used as a workforce in the Turda Salt Mine, nor anywhere else in Transylvania.
+The salt was exploited by free people who were hired for one year, their work contract being signed on January 7th.
 A salt cutter received 12 florins a year.
 All of them, as a group, received a barrel of wine, an ox and 100 loaves of bread on the four major celebrations (Christmas, Easter, Ascension Day, All’s Saints Day).

 Monday – Sunday From 09.00 to 18.00.

 Adults: 20 lei.